LivelyCarpet87/USH_BreakingBarriers/Docs/BeforePersonalComputers.md

 ### 3. Execution

 After the above steps had been done correctly, the program was only entered into memory.
-Then the user had to call on the program to use it.
-In order to do so, the user needs to:
+Then the user has to call on the program to use it.
+In order to do so, the user needs to (Altair Manual 38):

 1. Input the numbers to the input addresses, toggling switches for a total of 34 times